jaenrig-ifx/micropython/docs/psoc6/intro.rst

 Install MicroPython
 -------------------

-In order to simply things, you can run the ``quick-start`` command of the mpy-psoc6 utility.
-In your machine terminal type the following commands.
-Follow the instructions on the terminal:
+Run the :ref:`Quick Start` command of the mpy-psoc6 utility.
+In your machine terminal type the following commands and follow the instructions:

 .. tabs::